Links to other pages in this course website:

 (Deadlines, Cooperation vs. Plagiarism, Class Attendance, Disability)

 Health, family, and other emergencies.
 We will be fairly understanding of one or two health, family, or even academic emergencies during the quarter, if you contact the instructors prior to the time the assignment is due, so we can delay posting the solution for a few days to accomodate your emergency.
 If you need to do this, please remind the TA that you were given permission by copying the email onto the first page of the assignment.
-Since assignments are turned in electronically, all lectures are posted on-line, and several quizzes and literature discussions can be dropped without penalty, you are not expected to come to class when you are sick.
+Since assignments are turned in electronically, all lectures are posted on-line, and several literature discussions can be dropped without penalty, you are not expected to come to class when you are sick.

 Helping vs Cheating: While we do revise the assignments each year, it is considered cheating to consult or copy worked assignments or solutions from any previous year.
 You are encouraged to discuss projects and homework with your fellow students, and even collaborate on the solution, but you may not copy or take credit for another person’s work and you must write your homework, lab or term reports independently.
 When you help each other, follow these guidelines: